-Plexus Slim is a weight loss supplement manufactured by the network marketing company Plexus Worldwide Inc., sometimes known as the Plexus pink drink.
+So what is Plexus?
+Plexus weight loss supplements are manufactured by the network marketing company Plexus Worldwide Inc., sometimes known as the Plexus pink drink.
 According to Plexus Worldwide’s website (accessed on Aug.
 13, 2015, Aug.
 26, 2016, Jan.
-11, 2017, and April 24, 2017), each serving (1 “Slim Pack”) of Plexus Slim contains the following ingredients.
+11, 2017, April 24, 2017, and Nov.
+9, 2017), each serving (1 “Slim Pack”) of Plexus Slim ingredients contain the following:

 - 200 mcg chromium (as chromium polynicotinate)

 - 531 mg of a proprietary blend of:

 - Green coffee bean extract (containing an unknown, unlisted amount of chlorogenic acid and less than 2 percent natural caffeine)

 - Garcinia cambogia fruit extract

 - Alpha lipoic acid

-3. Other ingredients: polydextrose, citric acid, natural flavors, beet extract (for color), stevia leaf (Stevia Rebaudiana) extract, luo-han-guo fruit extract, guar gum, silicone dioxide.
+- Other ingredients: polydextrose, citric acid, natural flavors, beet extract (for color), stevia leaf (Stevia Rebaudiana) extract, luo-han-guo fruit extract, guar gum, silicon dioxide